 4b.
 What makes these questions “dangerous” for Harry?

 4c.
-What dangerous questions have you asked yourself at certain points in your life?
+What “dangerous questions” have you asked yourself at certain points in your life?
 What made them risky to ask?

 5a.
 In chapter 14, the vicar shares this insight with Harry: “We’re told to pray for those who mistreat us.
 We are never instructed to stay.”
 Do you agree or disagree with this?

 5b.
 Have you ever known anyone who chose to remain in an abusive or destructive situation?
 What might have been their reasons?

 6. How would you describe Mara Richmond?
 Have you ever known anyone like her?

 7. What is your definition of “home”?
 What makes a place “home” to you?